 * Information should be provided in the appropriate areas, to include the following: Education, including high school and all degrees obtained, Work Experience, and Certificates & Licenses.
 It is critical to our screening and salary determination process that applications contain comprehensive candidate information.

 * If multiple applications are submitted to an individual posting, only the most recent application received prior to the closing date will be accepted.
-Applications must be submitted by 11:59 PM prior to the closing date.
+Applications must be submitted by 11:59 PM on the closing date.

 * Due to the volume of applications received, we are unable to provide information regarding the status of your application over the phone.
 To check the status of your application, please log in to your account.
 Upon the closing date, applications are "Under Review" and will be screened by Human Resources for the qualified applicants.
 The hiring process may take several weeks.